 This isn’t an easy answer.
 Stress reduction takes real work.
 We cannot just promise to sleep more or to spend more time with ourselves or our families, and then let these promises drift away as life marches on.
 Instead, we have to make concrete changes to our schedules, to our jobs, to our relationships, to our feelings about our existence.
 Often, psychologists can be uniquely helpful, as can group involvement, friendship, spiritual communities, and yoga and meditation.

 Stress levels can also be reduced by making sure to eat a nourishing diet that doesn’t have any kind of a starvation component.
+Physical stress is nearly as important to address for this as emotional stress.
 Eat when you are hungry, and do your absolute best to assure your hypothalamus that it has nothing to stress about.

 Symptoms of low progesterone (without estrogen dominance) include:

 classic hypothalamic amenorrheic symptoms: irregular cycles, infertility, anxiety, low libido.

 If you reduce your stress levels, you may see these problems slowly tick away.
 Perhaps most delightfully, progesterone is well-known as carrying with it significant libido-enhancing power.
 Reduce your stress, and your sex life make thank you, too.

 This is a common theme for women’s health.
 Stress can have a very significant impact on us — far more so than it does on men.

 Why?
 It is actually an evolutionary adaptation.
 The female body needs to protect itself against becoming pregnant at a time of famine, war, or other kind of life-threatening strife.
 The way it does so is by shutting down hormone production whenever stress appears to be too strong or chronic.
 Stress indicates that it may not be a “safe” enough environment to be pregnant.